Back to Blog

 Repeat donor retention rates: Your gold standard

-The average repeat donor retention rate in 2024 was 69.2%, which has stayed about the same year-over-year when compared to the FEP report benchmarks.
+The average repeat donor retention rate from the 2026 M+R data was 66%, which has stayed about the same year-over-year when compared to the FEP report benchmarks over time.

 But here’s where retention rates get really interesting: Recurring monthly givers have yearly retention rates up to 90%.